Philosophy of Humor

 Along with the idealism of tragedy goes elitism.
 The people who matter are kings, queens, and generals.
 In comedy there are more characters and more kinds of characters, women are more prominent, and many protagonists come from lower classes.
 Everybody counts for one.
 That shows in the language of comedy, which, unlike the elevated language of tragedy, is common speech.
 The basic unit in tragedy is the individual, in comedy it is the family, group of friends, or bunch of co-workers.

 While tragic heroes are emotionally engaged with their problems, comic protagonists show emotional disengagement.
 They think, rather than feel, their way through difficulties.
-By presenting such characters as role models, comedy has implicitly valorized the benefits of humor that are now being empirically verified, such as that it is psychologically and physically healthy, it fosters mental flexibility, and it serves as a social lubricant.
+By presenting such characters as role models, comedy has implicitly valorized the benefits of humor that are now being empirically verified, such as that it is psychologically and physically healthy, it fosters mental flexibility, and it serves as a social lubricant (Martin et al. 1993).
 With a few exceptions like Aquinas, philosophers have ignored these benefits.
+Tragedy has traditionally been ranked higher than comedy, and critics often valorize the “tragic vision of life.”
+But the anti-heroic, pragmatic, cheerful attitude found in comedy can be said to embody a “comic vision of life” which seems better adapted to the contemporary world (Morreall 2014).
+The humor in Nietzsche’s writing as well as his claims for cheerfulness make him worth consideration here, though he has his own distinctive conception of comic virtues (Higgins 1999).

 Often writing for popular audiences, Russell had many quips that would fit nicely into a comedy routine: